nsbgn/pandoc.mk/README.md

 Using `fd` and `pandoc`, the `Makefile` creates an HTML file for every Markdown document it can find in the source directory.
-With `jq`, an index is generated directly from the folder structure and `pandoc` metadata.
-After all, the directory hierarchy is a simple and generic interface for organizing things. just like plain text.
-Given an appropriate configuration, the results are uploaded with `lftp` by calling `make upload`.
+With `jq`, an index is generated directly from the directory structure and `pandoc` metadata.
+Given an appropriate configuration, the results can be uploaded with `lftp` by calling `make upload`.

 As of now, the recipe calls for [pandoc](http://pandoc.org/) 2.8 or higher, [jq](https://stedolan.github.io/jq/) 1.5 or higher,